laike9m/media/content/BlogPost/2022/Best_Python_Development_Setup_for_2022_and_Beyond.md

 One unusual thing you probably have noticed is that the setup consists of two ways to install Python: the system Python and Python installed by pyenv.
 Here, by "system Python", I mean the Python carried with your system, or the Python installed with a system package manager (e.g. `apt`, `brew`).
 Many articles suggested that we should never using system Python, so why still use it?
 Because we need **two independent systems for two different purposes**:

 - For utility tools, **reliability** matters the most.
 You want them to always work when you need them.
 The less things they depend on, the better.
 System Python is the best choice, because they have the least dependencies.
 Also, for utility tools, It doesn't really matter which Python it is running on.
-Therefore even if system Python is behind the latest version, it is usually fine.
+Therefore even if system Python is behind the latest version, usually this is fine.
 - For Python interpreters used by projects, **flexibility** is more important.
 You may need to upgrade them when a patch version fixed a bug, or using a specific Python version because that's what you have on the server. pyenv fits this purpose well.

 ## pipx